nfagerlund/note_systems/README.md

 ## Installation

-**You'll almost definitely want to build your own versions of these!** I assembled FMP and Garbage Book out of applications I was already using and a handful of scripts, and replaced a bunch of parts over the years; pretty much the whole point was to keep using the applications I was already using.
+**You'll want to build your own versions of these anyway!** I assembled FMP and Garbage Book out of apps I was already using and a handful of scripts, and replaced a bunch of parts over the years; really the whole appeal was that I'd keep using what I already liked, and I assume you'll want to do the same.

 The scripts in this repo are mostly presented as a source of ideas, a starting point; I don't expect anyone to use my exact setup. _That said,_ here's how to get that exact setup working.